Join the Conversation: Does this news excite you, too?

 Dr. Robert Lustig, anti-sugar advocate & author of Sugar: The Bitter Truth talks about the link between proccessed food, obesity & disease in his new book.

 Do you feel addicted to sugar and refined carbs?
-It’s not all […]
+It’s not all in your head!
+In recent years, scientists have discovered fascinating […]

 While I was knee-deep planning and working many hours to launch of new book, Sugar Shock, New York City came up with a controversial plan to ban jumbo-sized sugary larger than 16 ounces in restaurants, movie theaters, concession stands, and food carts.